newsviz/newsviz/CONTRIBUTING.md

 7. Create a [Pull Request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the `stage` branch.
 8. Link the appropriate ISSUE to the generated PR ([how to do it](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/basic-writing-and-formatting-syntax#referencing-issues-and-pull-requests)).
+9. In order to check that everything works, one may use pretrained models and truncated dataset.
+Last actual files are in [releases](https://github.com/newsviz/newsviz/releases)

 ### CODESTYLE:
 Just use [black](https://github.com/psf/black) and read [pep-8](https://www.python.org/dev/peps/pep-0008/).